 How can you tell the difference between supporting and enabling a loved one?
 Here are a few key differences:

 - Underlying motives: A supportive family member’s goal is to help the loved one recover from addiction.
 A codependent relative unconsciously wants to keep the person addicted so that they rely on the relative for help.
 Supportive friends will attend meetings with their loved one, go to counseling and refuse to accept or participate in addictive behavior.
 Codependents will lie to cover up an addict’s drug abuse, give them money to pay bills or use drugs with them in order to keep them “safe” at home.

 - Level of attachment: A supportive person may be deeply concerned about a loved one’s destructive behavior, but not to the point of sacrificing their own interests.
 A codependent is willing to give up time, money and endless emotional energy to “help” an addicted loved one.
 A codependent’s sense of self-worth is so deeply intertwined with the addicted person that breaking the attachment can cause emotional trauma.

 - Strength of boundaries: A supportive friend or relative is ready to help a person with addiction, but they can also set boundaries against inappropriate or threatening behavior.
 A codependent has very weak boundaries or no boundaries at all.
 Codependents will accept verbal or physical abuse, risk their health or expose themselves to criminal charges on a loved one’s behalf.

 Codependency itself is a form of addiction, and most codependents cannot recover their emotional integrity without intensive therapy and behavioral modification.
-In addition to attending support groups like Al-Anon, codependent family members can seek individual counseling, read literature on codependency and attend family therapy sessions at a treatment facility.
+In addition to attending support groups for families of addicts like Al-Anon, codependent family members can seek individual counseling, read literature on codependency and attend family therapy sessions at a treatment facility.